-Ex-Marine who fatally choked Jordan Neely identified – latest
+Protesters block NYC subway as ex-Marine identified in chokehold killing

 Sean Hannity audience member ‘cheers’ NYC subway rider who killed homeless passenger

+Protesters flooded the NYC subway system to demonstrate against the killing of Jordan Neely, with at least seven people arrested after clashes with police.

-A former US Marine who placed Jordan Neely in a fatal chokehold on a New York City subway train has been identified as Daniel Penny in multiple reports.
+A former US Marine who placed Jordan Neely in a fatal chokehold on a New York City subway train has been identified as Daniel Penny.

-The 24-year-old man has reportedly hired attorney Thomas Kenniff, who unsuccessfully ran as a Republican against Alvin Bragg for the office of Manhattan district attorney in 2021.
+The 24-year-old man has hired attorney Thomas Kenniff, who unsuccessfully ran as a Republican against Alvin Bragg for the office of Manhattan district attorney in 2021.
 Mr Bragg received more than 80 per cent of the vote.

 Manhattan prosecutors are investigating Neely’s death after the city’s medical examiner determined the 30-year-old man, a Michael Jackson impersonator who was experiencing homelessness, died from the compression against his neck.
 His death was ruled a homicide.
 No arrests have been made.